mkrl/mkrl.github.io/resume/en/mkrl.md

 ## WRITING

 ### ***[Small personal blog](https://dev.to/mkrl)*** (dev.to/mkrl, Current)
-I'm writing some of my thoughts down, mostly JS related.
+I do write some of my thoughts down, mostly JS related.